-Goal 1, Action 4: Mental Wellness Support - IUSD will continue to build mental wellness support at the district and site level to respond to student needs based on the CHKS and the Annual Survey.
-The immediate impact of this action would be to 1.4.A) Site-based Guidance Assistants (elementary) and Project Success (high school), 1.4.B) Wellness Coordinators, placed at middle schools, high schools and the Irvine Family Resource Center, 1.4.C) Counselors, and 1.4.D) Elementary Resource Counseling Specialists.
-The impact of this action would be reduced suspensions, increased attendance, positive impact on survey results, students exhibiting more resilient behaviors, and increased student academic performance over time.
-Although service support is provided to all students, the support allocation model is based on number of LI and ELL to increase amount of support provided in alignment with numbers of underserved students at school sites.
+Goal 1, Action 4: Mental Wellness Support - IUSD will continue to build mental wellness supports to respond to student needs.
+This action item includes: 1.4.B) Wellness Coordinators, placed at middle schools, high schools and the Irvine Family Resource Center, 1.4.C) Counselors, and 1.4.D) Elementary Resource Counseling Specialists.
+The expected impact of this action would be reduced suspensions, increased attendance, positive feedback on survey results, students exhibiting more resilient behaviors, and increased student academic performance over time.
+Although service support is provided to all students, the support allocation model is based on the number of LI and ELL to increase amount of support provided in alignment with numbers of underserved students at school sites.
 The additional services provide greater benefit to our LI, ELL and FY services based on local data that highlights that these students are facing greater challenges.